plilja/plilja.github.io/_posts/2020-04-26-enforcing-an-architecture.md

 ---

 One problem with architectures and code styles is that they don't have a strict definition.
-They typically exist as a drawing or on a company wiki.
-Or even worse, in the collective mind of the senior employees of the company.
+Instead, they typically exist as a drawing or on a company wiki.
+Or even worse, in the collective mind of the company's senior employees.

 In this post, I'm going to explore some options for enforcing an architecture in a Java project.

-Any kind of enforcing will have to be made by a computer.
+Any kind of enforcement will have to be made by a computer.
 This will be a fine line between adding value and simply being annoying.

-For code style and inspections, I find the most useful, and least annoying, solution is to ensure every team member has the same IntelliJ settings.
+For code style and inspections, I find the most useful, and least annoying solution is to ensure every team member has the same IntelliJ settings.

 Instead, I propose focusing on stuff where violations would be expensive.
-Personally, I would say that controlling dependencies is important.
-Especially since as soon as you import a third-party library (like Spring), you get a lot of transitive dependencies, that you might not want but you cannot escape.
+I would say that controlling dependencies is important.
+Especially since as soon as you import a third-party library (like Spring), you get a lot of transitive dependencies, that you might not want but cannot escape.

 Doing some investigation, I found [ArchUnit](https://www.archunit.org) to look quite promising.
 You can use it to write unit test that verifies